GeoTenerife is proud to announce a new hydrology field training camp in association with:

 - Students must send a brief educational CV (resumé) detailing just their relevant academic history to email@example.com

 - Use the phrase “Hydrology Applicant” in the subject line of their email.

 The field camp includes: shared accommodation; transfers to/from the airport on arrival and departure; transfers to their changing daily workplace; all lectures, work placement, training and GeoTenerife excursions.

 Flights to/from Tenerife and food are not included.

-The cost of the field camp for the fortnight is 1100 GBP.
+The cost of the field camp is 1,280 GBP.

 There is a strict limit of 8 places on the course, and will be offered on a first come, first served basis.
 If the application is accepted (subject to demonstration of relevant educational background), we will issue an invoice and the place will only be secure once payment has cleared in our account.
 The invitation for applications will close once all places have been allocated on the course.